 A June 2020 report by Mercator Advisory Group urged card companies to respond to consumers’ revised expectations for card rewards.

 If consumers don’t like the rewards they’re getting, they could cancel millions of card accounts.
 Issuers that combine disappointing rewards with annual fees may prove particularly unappealing.

 “While many consumers gravitate to cash-back rewards, co-brand programs that feature alliances with airlines, cruises, and hotels leave consumers with points that may not be useful for several years,” Mercator stated.
-“Rewards with cash options, such as those issued by American Express, Bank of America, Capital One, Chase, Citi, and Discover, will find consumers more likely to gravitate toward cash options than rewards that provide options for hospitality and travel.”
+“Rewards with cash options, such as those issued by American Express, Bank of America, Capital One, Chase, and Citi, will find consumers more likely to gravitate toward cash options than rewards that provide options for hospitality and travel.”

 Card companies may also extend signup bonus periods and emphasize flexibility in redeeming points to enhance consumers’ interest in rewards programs.

 Contactless cards and mobile payments were having a moment this year, thanks at least in part to concerns about the potential spread of COVID-19 on surfaces.